frictionlessdata/frictionless-py/README.md

 [![Github](https://img.shields.io/badge/github-master-brightgreen)](https://github.com/frictionlessdata/goodtables-py)
 [![Discord](https://img.shields.io/gitter/room/frictionlessdata/chat.svg)](https://discord.com/channels/695635777199145130/695635777199145133)

+> It's an alpha version of `goodtables@3` and it's under active development

 Goodtables is a framework to validate tabular data.
 It can check the structure of your data (e.g. all rows have the same number of columns), and its contents (e.g. all dates are valid).